alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 We can build the app for other operating systems if we change the argument of the `-t` (target) flag, like `./red -r -t Windows twilio-sms.red` to build for Windows on macOS and `red.bat -r -t macOS twilio-sms.red` to build for macOS on Windows.

-So, there you have it, we just built a cross-platform, portable, no dependencies small in size, GUI application that we can use to send messages via Twilio.
+So, there you have it, we just built a cross-platform, portable, no dependencies small in size (~1MB), GUI application that we can use to send messages via Twilio.